-If you encounter any problem during an ongoing contest, post it on the respective problem page.
+If you encounter any issue during an ongoing contest, post it as a comment on the respective problem page.
 The problem setter will help you get over it.

-After the contest, all queries related to any specific problem should be posted on the editorial page of the problem on discuss.
+After the contest, all queries related to any specific problem should be posted on the editorial page of the problem on the discuss forum.

 If you are taking part in CodeChef’s contests, you must take good care of your code.
 Protect it from getting leaked, getting shared, and getting copied by your foes, friends, or just a random peer.
 It is your responsibility to provide it the safety it deserves.

-Taking help or using a third party code is not bad.
+Taking help or using third party code is not bad.
 Passing it off as your own is.
 If you are taking your code from some other source, it is expected that you give the due attribution to the source in your code.
 It is mandatory.
+The third party code should have been available publicly before the relevant contest began, and not created during the contest.
+And if questioned, the proof of burden rests on you to prove this beyond a doubt.
 But in case you have missed giving attribution to a third party code, and you get caught in our plagiarism check, then you have the option of proving to us that this was indeed a publicly available code.
-Note that the proof of burden rests on you to prove beyond a doubt that the code which you used was available publicly before the relevant contest began.

 Do not ask or discuss any aspect of any CodeChefs’ problem during an ongoing contest on any other platform, online or offline.
 Discussion of strategy should be avoided during the contest and postponed till the end.